hcilabwvu/invisible-labor/README.md

 You can download the Chrome Extension plugin from the [code repository](https://github.com/hcilabwvu/invisible-labor).

+## Data

+Please complete [this form](https://research.hcilab.ml/invisible-labor/agreement_il.docx), sign it and send it to the email addresses indicated in the form.
+We will send you a temporary link to your email with an anonymized version of the dataset.

 ## Citation

 Carlos Toxtli, Siddharth Suri, and Saiph Savage.
 2021.